Pressio/pressio/docs/pages/getstarted/build_and_install.md

 make install # nothing is built, just headers copied to installation
 @endcode
 </p></li>
+Note that during this step **nothing** is built because `pressio` is header-only.
-This step would process the cmake arguments and copy the `pressio` headers to the install prefix `<where-you-cloned-pressio>/install`.
+This step only processes the cmake arguments and copy the headers to the install prefix `<where-you-cloned-pressio>/install`, where you can also find a `presssio_cmake_config.h` file containing the cmake variables defined.
-Note that nothing is built yet because `pressio` is header-only.

-Since `pressio` is header-only, any TPL you want to enable is **not** needed now during the installation of `pressio`, but it is needed when you build any code that *uses* pressio.
+Since `pressio` is header-only, any TPL you want to enable is **not** really needed during this installation of `pressio`, but obviously will be needed when you build any code that *uses* pressio and that TPL.
 <!-- * -->
 <br>
 <li><p>Now you point to the installed headers when building your application,
-and include the `pressio` header `pressio.hpp`.
+and include the `pressio` header `pressio.hpp`, for example as:
-For the sake of the argument, imagine a simple main file as follows:
 @m_class{m-code-figure} @parblock
 @code{.cpp}
 #include "pressio.hpp"